Skip to main content

 • Detox: The first crucial step is detoxification, where the body is rid of methamphetamine and its toxins.
 Our experienced medical team provides comprehensive care during this phase to ensure a safe and comfortable detox process.

-• Treatment: Following detox, clients enter the treatment phase, where they receive evidence-based therapies and support.
-This often takes place in the form of inpatient and outpatient treatment programs that offer a variety of therapies.
+• Treatment: Following detox, clients enter the crystal meth addiction treatment phase, where they receive evidence-based therapies and support.
+This often takes place in the form of inpatient and outpatient substance abuse treatment programs that offer a variety of therapies.

 Our Meth Addiction Treatment in Dallas, TX

 If you or a loved one is struggling with methamphetamine addiction, please reach out to us.
 Our dedicated team is here to offer the care, guidance, and support needed for a successful recovery journey.
-We offer multiple meth rehab programs to help you break free from addiction including:
+We offer multiple meth rehab and drug rehab programs to help you break free from meth addiction including:

-• Extended Care and Sober Living: For those who are in need of a more intensive meth rehab in Dallas, extended care is a great option.
+• Extended Care and Sober Living: For those who need a more intensive meth rehab in Dallas, extended care is a great option.
 It combines sober living with a partial hospitalization program so you have comprehensive support during early meth recovery.

 • Intensive Outpatient: For those with mild to moderate meth addiction, our meth intensive outpatient program in Dallas provides a flexible yet effective option.
 You’ll complete treatment 3 days a week for 3 hours each day allowing you to fulfill a variety of responsibilities at home while you still receive the support needed during early recovery.